gglessner/KafkaClient/README.md

 #### Basic Arguments
 - `server`: Kafka server address and port (positional argument)
-  - Example: `localhost:9093`, `10.0.0.181:9093`
+  - Example: `localhost:9093`
-- `--client-cert`: Path to client certificate PEM file (required)
+- `--client-cert`: Path to client certificate PEM file (optional)
-  - Must contain both certificate and private key
+  - If provided, must contain both certificate and private key
+  - If omitted, TLS will be used without client authentication (encryption only)
 - `--ca-cert`: Path to CA certificate PEM file (optional)
-  - If not provided, uses the client certificate file
+  - If not provided, uses the client certificate file if available
+  - If neither is provided, system CA certificates will be used
+- `--no-tls`: Connect without TLS/SSL encryption (plaintext)

 #### Topic Listing Arguments
 - `--list-topics`: List only topic names (no partition details)